Alex2Yang97/4246-Alogrithms-for-Data-Science/README.md

 # 4246-Alogrithms-for-Data-Science
-This repository is about 4246 Algorithms for Data Science.
+This repository is about 4246 Algorithms for Data Science of Columbia University.

 The files is my answer for HWp.